Parenting Time and Decision-Making Responsibility

 - Split parenting time is when parents have more than one child and each parent has one or more children living with them for the majority of the time (more than 60% of the time).
-It is important to note that parenting arrangement will directly impact the child support calculation.
+It is important to note that parenting arrangements will directly impact the child support calculation.

-In contrast, reasonable parenting time allow parents, who are able to co-operate, to have the flexibility to make arrangements that can be changed depending on the situation.
+In contrast, reasonable parenting time allows parents, who are able to co-operate, to have the flexibility to make arrangements that can be changed depending on the situation.
 It is rare that a judge would order reasonable parenting time.

 - Supervised parenting time may be ordered if there are issues of safety concerning the child.
 Supervision implies that visits with the child would occur in the presence of a 3rd party.